fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 1. Assemble a **list of assets to load automatically** when visitor hits your site.
 This should include the content that is most likely to be required in near future.
-It can be any content you can think of: page documents, images, scripts, videos.
+It can be anything you can think of: page documents, images, scripts, videos.
 Anything you want.
 Just make sure you’re *not too greedy* about the data transfer.
-Remember: we do this for mobile devices where data transfer can be costly.
+Remember: we do this for mobile devices where extensive data transfer can be costly.
-2. Upon service worker installation, **preload these assets** and store them in service worker cache.
+2. Upon service worker installation, **pre-load these assets** and store them in service worker cache.
 3. Use service worker to **proxy network requests**.
 Impose a timeout to load the content from the real server.
 If the server doesn’t make it on time, offer the cached version instead.
-4. If both network and caches fail (e.g. when hitting something that wasn’t preloaded), serve some kind of „*You’re offline*“ page so that the visitor knows what happend.
+4. If both network and caches fail (e.g. when hitting something that wasn’t pre-loaded), serve some kind of „*You’re offline*“ page so that the visitor knows what happend.
 This improves the general user experience.

 ## Using service workers